pacmano1/bluebutton/README.md

 # Node.js CDA Parser

-This project is a simple Node.js application that uses [Blue Button](https://github.com/amida-tech/blue-button) to parse Continuity of Care Documents (CCDs).
+This project is a simple Node.js application that uses Amida Tech's excellenet [Blue Button](https://github.com/amida-tech/blue-button) to parse Continuity of Care Documents (CCDs).
 It exposes an endpoint where you can POST a base64 encoded CCD (also known as CDA) and it will return the parsed CCD as JSON.
+This is not a fork of their project.

 ## Prerequisites